Monarchy of the Netherlands: Accession

-As with most monarchies, the Netherlands cannot be without a monarch – the constitution of the Netherlands does not recognize a situation in which there is no monarch.
-This is because there must be a head of state in order for the government to function, i.e. there must be someone who carries out the tasks of the constitutional role of the King/Queen.
-For this reason the new monarch assumes the role the moment the previous monarch ceases to hold the throne.
+As with most monarchies, the Netherlands cannot be without a monarch – the constitution of the Netherlands does not recognise a situation in which there is no monarch.
+This is because there must be a head of state in order for the government to function, as there must be someone who carries out the tasks of the constitutional role of the King/Queen.
+For this reason, the new monarch assumes the role the moment the previous monarch ceases to hold the throne.
 The only exception is if there is no heir at all, in which case the Council of State assumes the role of the monarch pending the appointment of a monarch or regent.

 The monarch is expected to execute his duties and responsibilities for the good of the nation.
 The monarch must therefore swear to uphold the constitution and execute the office faithfully.
 The monarch must be sworn in as soon as possible after assuming the throne during a joint session of the States-General held in Amsterdam.
 Article 32 of the Dutch constitution describes a swearing-in in "the capital Amsterdam", which incidentally is the only phrase in the constitution that names Amsterdam as the capital of the Kingdom.
 The ceremony is called the inauguration (inhuldiging).

-The Dutch monarch is not crowned, although the crown, orb and sceptre are present at the ceremony-the monarch's swearing of the oath constitutes acceptance of the throne.
-Also note that this ceremony does not equal accession to the throne as this would imply a vacancy of the throne between monarchs which is not allowed.
+The Dutch monarch is not crowned—although the crown, orb, and sceptre are present at the ceremony—the monarch's swearing of the oath constitutes acceptance of the throne.
+Also, note that this ceremony does not equal accession to the throne as this would imply a vacancy of the throne between monarchs which is not allowed.
 The monarch ascends immediately after the previous monarch ceases to reign.
 The swearing-in only constitutes acceptance in public.

 End of a reign

-The monarch's reign can end in two ways: